(1) Trend and Initiative of the Budgetary Support and Institutional Borrowings –

 (2) Trend and Initiative of the Borrowings by Government and Public Undertakings from Capital Market –

-Bonds, for example, are being issued through institutional arrangements in such a manner that the borrowing agency is required to pledge or escrow certain buoyant sources of revenue for debt servicing.
-This is a mechanism by which the debt repayment obligations are given utmost priority and kept independent of the overall financial position of the borrowing agency.
-It ensures that a trustee would monitor the debt servicing and that the borrowing agency would not have access to the pledged resources until the loan is repaid.
+For example, bonds are being issued through institutional arrangements in such a manner that the borrowing agency is required to pledge or escrow certain buoyant sources of revenue for debt servicing.
+This is a mechanism by which the debt repayment obligations are prioritized and kept independent of the borrowing agency’s overall financial position.
+It ensures that a trustee monitors the debt servicing and that the borrowing agency does not have access to the pledged resources until the loan is repaid.

-The most important development in the context of investment in infrastructure and amenities is the emergence of credit rating institutions in the country.
-With the financial markets becoming global and competitive and the borrowers’ base increasingly diversified, investors and regulators prefer to rely on the opinion of these institutions for their decisions.
-The rating of the debt instruments of the corporate bodies, financial agencies and banks are currently being done by the institutions like Information and Credit Rating Agency of India (ICRA), Credit Analysis and Research (CARE) and Credit Rating Information Services of India Limited (CRISIL) etc. The rating of the urban local bodies has, however, been done so far by only Information and Credit Rating Agency of India, that too only since 1995-96.
+The most important development in the context of investment in infrastructure and amenities is the country’s emergence of credit rating institutions.
+With the financial markets becoming global and competitive and the borrowers’ base increasingly diversified, investors and regulators prefer to rely on these institutions’ opinions.
+The rating of the debt instruments of corporate bodies, financial agencies, and banks are currently being done by institutions like the Information and Credit Rating Agency of India (ICRA), Credit Analysis and Research (CARE), and Credit Rating Information Services of India Limited (CRISIL), etc. However, the rating of the urban local bodies has been done so far by only the Information and Credit Rating Agency of India, that too only since 1995-96.

-Given the controls of the state government on the borrowing agencies, it is not easy for any institution to assess the ‘functioning and managerial capabilities’ of these agencies in any meaningful manner so as to give a precise rating.
-Furthermore, the ‘present financial position’ of an agency in no way reflects its strength or managerial efficiency.
-There could be several reasons for the revenue income, expenditure, and budgetary surplus to be high other than its administrative efficiency.
-Large sums being received as grants or as remuneration for providing certain services could explain that.
-The surplus in the current or capital account cannot be a basis for cross-sectional or temporal comparison since the user charges permitted by the state governments may vary.
+Given the state government’s controls on the borrowing agencies, it is not easy for any institution to assess the ‘functioning and managerial capabilities’ of these agencies in any meaningful manner to give a precise rating.
+Furthermore, an agency’s ‘present financial position’ does not reflect its strength or managerial efficiency.
+There could be several reasons for the high revenue income, expenditure, and budgetary surplus other than its administrative efficiency.
+Large sums received as grants or remuneration for certain services could explain that.
+The rent or capital account surplus is not a basis for cross-sectional or temporal comparison since the state governments’ user charges may vary.

 More important than obtaining the relevant information, there is the problem of choosing a development perspective.
-The rating institutions would have difficulties in deciding whether to go to measures of financial performance like total revenue including grants or build appropriate indicators to reflect managerial efficiency.
-One can possibly justify the former on the ground that for debt servicing, what one needs is high income, irrespective of its source or managerial efficiency.
+The rating institutions would have difficulties deciding whether to go to measures of financial performance like total revenue, including grants or build appropriate indicators to reflect managerial efficiency.
+One can justify that for debt servicing; one needs high income, irrespective of source or organizational efficiency.
 This would, however, imply taking a very short-term view of the situation.
-Instead, if the rating agency considers a level of managerial efficiency, a structure of governance or economic strength in the long-term context, it would be able to support the projects that may have debt repayment problems in the short run but would succeed in the long run.
+Instead, if the rating agency considers a level of administrative efficiency, a structure of governance, or economic strength in the long term, it would support the projects that may have debt repayment problems in the short run but would succeed in the long run.

-The indicators that it may then consider would pertain to the provisions in state legislation regarding decentralisation, stability of the government in the city and the state, per capita income of the population, level of industrial and commercial activity etc. All these have a direct bearing on the prospect of increasing user charges in the long run.
-The body, for example, would be able to generate higher revenues through periodic revision of user-charges, if per capita income levels of its residents are high.
+The indicators it may then consider would pertain to the provisions in state legislation regarding decentralization, government stability in the city and the state, per capita income of the population, industrial and commercial activity, etc. All these directly impact the prospect of increasing user charges in the long run.
+For example, the body could generate higher revenues through periodic revision of user charges if its residents’ per capita income levels are high.

-Still, it is not enough to draw the final conclusion due to following reasons:
+Still, it is not enough to conclude due to the following reasons:

-(1) Meeting the ambitious targets fully will be challenging in long run,
+(1) Meeting the ambitious targets fully will be challenging in the long run,

 (2) Major changes are needed in the way banks appraise and finance projects,

-(3) The government has taken a number of recent initiatives to expand private investment in infrastructure, but their impact has not yet been felt.
+(3) The government has taken several recent initiatives to expand private investment in infrastructure, but their impact has not yet been felt.